t0mclaudio/t0mclaudio/README.md

-### Hi, I'm Tom 👋
+# Front-end Developer  👋

-My name is Tom and I'm a software developer that specializes in full-stack web development.
+Hi, my name is Tom and I'm a front-end developer who is also comfortable working full-stack but I specialize on front-end stuff.

+## Coding Experience
+I have been coding since 2009 and I have used various frameworks and libraries.
+Most of what I use these days is Javascript but I also have experience using Python and PHP.

-Here are some ideas to get you started:
+### Here are some ideas to get you started:

 - 🔭 I’m currently working on an online marketplace for Westfiled Living Centres
 - 🌱 I’m currently learning how to design large scale web applications